Special Weather Statement issued for Wilkes by NWS - NewsBreak

 Special Weather Statement issued for Wilkes by NWS

-Effective: 2021-08-15 10:10:00 EDT Expires: 2021-08-15 16:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Locally heavy rain will quickly reduce visibility and result in ponding of water on roadways, standing water in low lying areas, and minor flooding of creeks, streams, and areas of poor drainage.
-Drivers are urged to slow down and use extra caution to avoid hydroplaning.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Wilkes A strong thunderstorm will impact portions of southwestern Wilkes County through 430 PM EDT At 353 PM EDT, Doppler radar was tracking a strong thunderstorm over Cedar Rock, or 7 miles northeast of Lenoir, moving northeast at 15 mph.
-HAZARD...Winds in excess of 40 mph.
+Effective: 2021-08-21 16:17:00 EDT Expires: 2021-08-21 16:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Wilkes A strong thunderstorm will impact portions of central Wilkes County through 445 PM EDT At 413 PM EDT, Doppler radar was tracking a strong thunderstorm near Millers Creek, or near Wilbar, moving southeast at 10 mph.
+HAZARD...Winds up to 40 MPH and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Wilkesboro Boomer Darby Wilkesboro Reservoir Elkville Maple Springs and Moravian Falls.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Wilbar Mulberry Cricket Wilkesboro Reservoir Buck Millers Creek and Fairplains.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0